In our next showdown, we take a look at Aurora Luxe vs. Helix, two hybrid mattresses that are customizable but on totally different levels.

 Both of these beds have similar feels because they are constructed with a lot of the same materials.
 There are a few differences, but what it really breaks down to is the customization each brand offers.

-We Would Recommend Buying Brooklyn Aurora if You are Looking for:
+We Would Recommend Buying Aurora Luxe if You are Looking for:

 - Affordable luxury.
 This bed is branded as a luxury hybrid, using high-quality materials in both the foam and coiled system.
 Through cutting out the middleman, they can sell their product at a fraction of the cost.